Department of Justice is now the Department of Communities and Justice. Find out more >

 You can get the full name and address of an Incorporated Association from NSW Fair Trading.
 To do this you can request an extract from the Register of Incorporated Associations by either:

-downloading an application form from the website of the Registry of Incorporated Associations and send it to:Registry of Co-operatives & AssociationsPO Box 22 Bathurst NSW 2795.
+downloading an application form from the NSW Fair Trading website and send it to:Registry of Co-operatives & AssociationsPO Box 22 Bathurst NSW 2795.

 You can also search ABN Lookup, which has a record of all individuals, businesses, companies and organisations that have an Australian Business Number (ABN, which is used to administer the goods and services tax).